 A form is a set of fields that grouped together make up a record.
 Examples of forms are a bug report, enhancement request, change request, support or help desk issue or Knowledge Base article.

-Forms are created in the Forms section.
-If you are planning to only use a single form, a default form called "Record Form" is already configured for you to use so you can skip this section and move on to the Fields section.
+Forms are created in the Manage Forms section.
+If you are planning to only use a single form, a default form called "Record Form" is already configured for you to use.
+You can skip this section and move on to the Fields section.

 When creating a form, you will have the option to select whether the form will be used with a Workflow.
 If you never intend to use a Workflow (states, transitions, automatic assignment and email notifications) with the form, select "No" for the Used in Workflow option.
 Selecting No will set all of the system-required fields (Product, Status, Reported By, Assignee) such that they are not visible to non-Admin users on the form being created.
 Select "Yes" for the Used in Workflow option if you ever intend to use this form with a Workflow.
 A Workflow allows you to set up states, transitions, automatic assignment and email notifications when records are submitted using the form.
 When "Yes" is selected for the Used in Workflow field, the Workflow field contains a list of available workflows that can be associated with the form you are creating.
 Select a Workflow for the Form.
 If you do not wish to select an existing workflow (e.g. you plan to create one for this form at a later time), you can select "Empty Workflow".
 Empty Workflow is a Workflow that has only one state called "Not Applicable", has no transitions or email rules and has TBD as a state manager for the "Not Applicable" state (the state manager cannot be changed).
 If you wish to create a new workflow for the form you are adding, select the "<Create New Workflow>" option.